mjhoptics/opticalglass/docs/OG_Quickstart/OG_Quickstart.rst

 Glass Transmission Data
 -----------------------

-Get the raw transmission data from the catalog spreadsheet by using the :meth:`~.glass.Glass.transmission_data` method of the glass.
+Get the raw transmission data from the catalog spreadsheet by using the :meth:`~.glass.GlassPandas.transmission_data` method of the glass.

 This returns the transmission data for a 10mm sample thickness.